Azure AD Authentication for FireHydrant Status Pages

-With FireHydrant's status pages, you have the option of locking them behind your SSO provider so that only employees or other organization members can access them.
+With FireHydrant's status pages, you can lock them behind your SSO provider so that only employees or other organization members can access them.

-Note: We currently only support SAML 2.0 for SSO-authenticated status pages.
-In addition, this limits access to anyone in your organization who can login via SSO and is not limited to only users with FireHydrant licenses.
+We currently only support SAML 2.0 for SSO-authenticated status pages.
+In addition, this limits access to anyone in your organization who can login via SSO, not only users with FireHydrant licenses.

 Azure Active Directory SAML